Texas will ask voters to approve $3 billion to study dementia

 While Democrats and abortion access advocates pushed to ensure pregnant women aren’t criminalized, some conservatives questioned whether this bill is needed.
 Full Story

-Attorney General Ken Paxton previously sued the City of Austin for helping residents travel out-of-state for abortions.
+Attorney General Ken Paxton sued the city in April after it approved $100,000 to help residents travel out of the state for abortions.
 Full Story